 - Artist's background and childhood

 - Artist's cultural, social and economic influences

 - Artist's stated influences

-and think about the following questions:
+Consideration of the following questions:

-- What is it in particular that you admire about their work? - How has your style developed and how has this been influenced by them? - How would you interpret or reimagine their style?
+- What is it in particular that you admire about their work? - How has your style developed and how has this been influenced by them? - How would you interpret or re-imagine their style?